Due

 The Philadelphia STEM Equity Collective Student Advisory Council |

-The Philadelphia STEM Equity Collective is calling for nominations for its 2022-23 Student Advisory Council.
-The goal of this Council is to guide the efforts of the Collective through the student voice.
-The twelve members of the Student Council will help guide strategies and provide feedback on their effectiveness for the beneficiaries of the Collective.
-Student participation is so important that two students from the council will be part of the Collective's Steering Committee. |
+The Philadelphia STEM Equity Collective is calling for nominations for its Student Advisory Council.
+The goal of this Council is to guide the efforts of the Collective through the student voice. |

 FREE |